-Anterior Cervical Discectomy and Fusion Treatment Newport Beach & Orange County, CA
+Anterior Cervical Discectomy and Fusion Newport Beach & Orange County, CA

-Robert Louis, MD specializes in Anterior Cervical Discectomy and Fusion in Orange County
+Robert Louis, MD specializes in Anterior Cervical Discectomy and Fusion Treatment in Orange County

-Robert Louis, MD, your Orange County Neurosurgeon, performs Anterior Cervical Discectomy and Fusion (ACDF) to remove herniated or degenerative disc in the neck area of the spine.
+Robert Louis, MD, your Orange County Neurosurgeon, performs Anterior Cervical Discectomy and Fusion (ACDF) to remove herniated or degenerative discs in the neck area of the spine.
 The incision is made in the front of the spine through the throat area.
 After the damaged intervertebral disc is removed, a bone graft is inserted in the space to fuse together the bones above and below the disc space.
 This procedure is recommended if physical therapy or medications fail to decompress the spinal cord and nerve roots, stabilize the neck, and relieve painful symptoms.
 Disc disorders can cause spinal cord or nerve root impingement.
-Symptoms often include neck, shoulder or arm pain with or without numbness, tingling, or weakness in the arms or hands.
+Symptoms often include neck, shoulder, or arm pain with or without numbness, tingling, or weakness in the arms or hands.
 Patients typically go home the same day.
 Complete recovery may take up to four weeks.

-Discectomy is the surgical removal of bulging or degenerative disc.
+Discectomy is the surgical removal of a bulging or degenerative disc.
 It is performed anywhere along the spine from the neck (cervical) to the low back (lumbar).
 Dr. Louis reaches the damaged disc from the front (anterior) of the spine through the throat area, moving aside the neck muscles, trachea, and esophagus to expose the disc and vertebrae.
-Anterior approach is used to reach the disc reached without disturbing the spinal cord, spinal nerves and neck muscles.
+An anterior approach is used to reach the disc reached without disturbing the spinal cord, spinal nerves, and neck muscles.
 Depending on your symptoms and condition, one disc (single-level) or more (multi-level) may be removed.